Filippinifra/crypto-tracker/README.md

 ## Introduction

-This app is built with Next.js, React.js, and Typescript.
+This app is built with Next.js, React.js, and Typescript.<br />

-The app's logic is to track a cryptocurrency wallet and provide a rebalancing asset allocation tool.
+The app's logic is to track a cryptocurrency wallet and provide a rebalancing asset allocation tool.<br />
 This is a screenshot of the home page (which could not be updated):

 ![screenshot-home](/screenshot-home.png)